 A bat house is a great investment if you think you have a bat population on your property.
 In this post, we will discuss why you should consider having some around your homestead property!

 How To Create a Bat House the Right Way

 Before we talk about the right way to build a bat house, let’s discuss the problems with most bat houses you can find online for purchase.
 Unfortunately, most manufacturers and retail stores sell bat houses that are set up for failure before bats ever get a chance to move in.
 Sometimes the plans we find for free online are out of date and only set us up for failure with the bats.

-4 main reason bats won’t take residence in your bat house.
+There are 4 main reasons bats won’t take residence in your bat house:

 - Poor design

 - Wrong colors

 Poor Design/Construction in the Bat House

 - Bats prefer larger areas than most bat houses sold in retail stores allow for.

 - Most houses have smooth insides which don’t allow for the bats to be able to grasp at anything.